 A large number of individuals are involved in an organ trafficking ring.
-Of the total of 24 people indemnified in the trafficking networks of four cases prosecuted in Nepal, only 5 were convicted (Gawronska 2021 13) The domestic law tends to focus on charged individuals rather than on breaking up entire trafficking networks.
-A tendency compounded by the next factor – a lack of both domestic and international law to tackle organized crime in general and organ trafficking in particular.
+Of the total of 24 people indemnified in the trafficking networks of four cases prosecuted in Nepal, only five were convicted (Gawronska, 2021: 13).
+The domestic law tends to focus on charged individuals rather than on breaking up entire trafficking networks.
+A tendency compounded by the next factor – a lack of both domestic and international law to tackle organised crime in general and organ trafficking in particular.

-Improving drafting of domestic and international law to tackle organized crime
+Improving drafting of domestic and international law to tackle organised crime

 Mention was made earlier that China only drew up official guidance and made no change in the law to curb domestic organ trafficking from prisoners and to deter transplant tourism.
 In Nepal, the drafting of separate offences of human trafficking and of human transportation has also meant that those guilty of organ trafficking have either escaped prosecution or obtained lighter sentences.
-Even these laws are drafted for specific individual criminals and neither the South Asian Association for Regional Cooperation (SAARC) Convention on Preventing and Combating Trafficking in Women and Children for Prostitution, or the SAARC Convention on Mutual Assistance in Criminal Matters, 2008, has even a definition of organized crime.
+Even these laws are drafted for specific individual criminals and neither the South Asian Association for Regional Cooperation (SAARC) Convention on Preventing and Combating Trafficking in Women and Children for Prostitution, or the SAARC Convention on Mutual Assistance in Criminal Matters, 2008, has even a definition of organised crime.

 Things are little better beyond Asia.
 A repeated pattern of domestic laws is that where there is opportunity to apply their force on their own citizens for involvement abroad (usually in being the recipients of trafficked organs) this is rarely taken.
 For example in the US, though the National Organ Transplant Act 1984 prohibits the sale of organs, it is difficult to trace any prosecutions of US citizens who have been transplanted with purchased organs abroad and returned to the US.
 In 2008, Gill from the University of California Los Angeles (UCLA), described a series of 33 patients who had a kidney transplant in this way.
-Delmonico commenting on this series wryly notes ‘The UCLA group makes no conclusion regarding the ethical propriety of this practice, disclaiming social circumstances that may have propelled these patients to travel for transplantation’ (2009 p.249).
-There is certainly plenty of evidence that ‘The difference between domestic enforcement regimes for sex trafficking against children and for labor trafficking of illegal immigrants, and the enforcement regime for international organ trafficking remains noteworthy’ (Francis and Francis 2010).
-This remains a big obstacle to tackling a global organized crime.
+Delmonico, commenting on this series, wryly notes: ‘The UCLA group makes no conclusion regarding the ethical propriety of this practice, disclaiming social circumstances that may have propelled these patients to travel for transplantation’ (Delmonico, 2009: 249).
+There is certainly plenty of evidence that ‘[t]he difference between domestic enforcement regimes for sex trafficking against children and for labor trafficking of illegal immigrants, and the enforcement regime for international organ trafficking remains noteworthy’ (Francis and Francis, 2010 288 ).
+This remains a big obstacle to tackling a global organised crime.

-In an attempt to improve the record on curbing HTOR and organ trafficking, there have been suggestions to separate it from organ trading, since the latter does not necessarily involve the trafficking of humans for organs or trafficked organs.
-(Columb et al 2017).
-Some leading experts in the field though have argued this move would not help and would probably make matters worse (Capron and Delmonico 2015).
-A separation that might well help combat organ trafficking however, is that of organ trafficking from the other two main areas of people trafficking – for sex work or for forced labour.
+In an attempt to improve the record on curbing HTOR and organ trafficking, there have been suggestions to separate it from organ trading, since the latter does not necessarily involve the trafficking of humans for organs or trafficked organs (Columb et al, 2017).
+Some leading experts in the field though have argued this move would not help and would probably make matters worse (Capron and Delmonico, 2015).
+A separation that might well help combat organ trafficking, however, is that of organ trafficking from the other two main areas of people trafficking – for sex work or for forced labour.
 Whereas efforts to curb sex trafficking and forced labour are complex and expensive, organ trafficking should be much easier in comparison.
 For example, essential participants in organ trafficking such as physicians and hospital administrators can and should engage in open political process to prevent this particular form of trafficking.
-The same does not apply so readily in sex trafficking (Efrat 2015).
+The same does not apply so readily in sex trafficking (Efrat, 20135).

-Improving the protection and support of victims
+Conclusion